Is Medical Marijuana Legal In Ohio?

 The Cannabis Voter Project has compiled a comprehensive website that lets voters know exactly where their politicians stand on the issue of marijuana.
 This resource would be a good starting point for seeing where your locals reps stand.
-Click here to give that a look.
+Click here to give that a look to see where your local reps stand.
 You can also register to vote there, if you haven't already.

 There is also this handy utility to search for your reps.
 This website combines all sections of government and allows you to search each branch individually, from federal government all the down to state and city.

 Once you have phone numbers, emails and addresses for your reps in hand, it's time to reach out!